-(Formerly AMES 15) Introduction to design through a hands-on project, where student teams build a working motor-controlled machine.
+(Formerly AMES 15) Introduction to design process through a hands-on design project performed in teams.
+Topics include problem identification, concept generation, project management, risk reduction.
 Engineering graphics and communication skills are introduced in the areas of: Computer-Aided Design (CAD), hand sketching, and technical communication.
-Prerequisite: grade of C- or better in Physics 2A or 4A (or concurrent enrollment).
+Prerequisite: grade of C-or better in Physics 2A or 4A (or concurrent enrollment).
+Priority enrollment given to engineering majors.